-The autobiography of a princess.
-The ruler-wizard of a gambling empire that went from New York to London, Las Vegas to Havana, Meyer Lansky may have controlled the world, but he couldn’t control his daughter.
+The autobiography of princess.
+The ruler-wizard of gambling empire that went from New York to London, Las Vegas to Havana, Meyer Lansky may have controlled the world, but he couldn’t control his daughter.

 A true crime novel of New York during Prohibition, written with the biggest selling of all true crime authors, Helter Skelter‘s Manson prosecutor Vincent Bugliosi.
-This is the murder mystery that broke the Mafia’s grip on Tammany Hall, when the politics of the Big Apple were rotten to the core.

 This book broke open the Heidi Fleiss Beverly Hills sex scandal.
-A true life All About Eve in the top secret world of deluxe commercial sex in which an aging supermadam and her young acolyte go to war over the luxury call girl market and the Hollywood stars who patronized them.
+A true life All About Eve in top secret world of deluxe commercial sex in which an aging supermadam and her young acolyte go to war over the luxury call girl market and the Hollywood stars who patronized them.

 Driving Miss Daisy meets the Rat Pack.
 The last word on Frank Sinatra, from his valet, the person who knew him best.

 “It is an unforgettable trip, and George Jacobs provides front-and-center seat at life of American icon.”